Career Advice

 Don’t Neglect Past Experience

 Of course, there are skills that you may not have used for quite some time.
 When we change jobs, some skills become dormant.
 But that doesn’t mean you aren’t still good at something.
 You’re just a little rusty!
-A new position might require you to revisit some of the older skills you haven’t done for a while.
+A new position might require you to revisit some of the older skills you haven’t used for a while.
 Don’t be put off applying because most skills are just like riding a bike, as they say.
 It’s shocking how much comes back to you when you practice those skills again!

 Also, Include Daily Life and Habits